arnimzolaxs/sdkdemo/packages/zoro-sdk/README.md

-  onAccept?: (wallet: Wallet) => void, // Callback when connection is accepted onReject?: () => void,               // Callback when connection is rejected onDisconnect?: () => void,           // Callback when wallet disconnects options?: {
+  onAccept?: (wallet: Wallet) => void, // Callback when connection is accepted onReject?: () => void,               // Callback when connection is rejected onDisconnect?: () => void,           // Callback when wallet disconnects });
-    openMode?: 'popup' | 'redirect',   // How to open wallet (default: 'popup') }
-});
 ```